 - To alert subscribers and loyal customers of significant events or deals

-Sending out all of these emails manually would require a lot of time.
+Manually sending out all of these emails would require a lot of time.
 How much time would depend on how extensive your subscriber’s list was, but imagine manually emailing over a thousand people for each sale.
 That’d be insane.

 Reevaluate Your Strategy Constantly

-The most important part of your marketing automation strategy is to reevaluate it continually.
+The most important part of your marketing automation strategy is continually reevaluating it.
 As new metrics show what works or doesn’t, you should be adjusting your approach.

 By continually seeing what isn’t working, you can reinvest time and effort into things that are.
 The real-time data offered by many marketing automation platforms is one of the most significant benefits you can take advantage of.